-Our CNA, CNA\HHA\PCT and SURGICAL TECHNICIAN program applicants are required to have a criminal background check.
+Our CNA, CNA\HHA\PCT, Surgical Technician, and Practical Nurse Program applicants are required to have a criminal background check.
 Enrollment in these programs is contingent upon the results of the background check.
+Additionally, applicants to the Practical Nurse Program must obtain child abuse clearance from the Department of Human Services (DHS).

 A negative TB test results are required to gain admission into these programs.
 An externship site or prospective employer may require a criminal background investigation and/or drug testing.
 A history of a criminal background and/or drug abuse may be cause to deny a student entrance into any program